Linuxfabrik/monitoring-plugins/check-plugins/mysql-long-queries/README.md

 ## Overview

 Checks for in-flight MySQL/MariaDB queries that have been running longer than `--warning` / `--critical` seconds.
-Unlike `mysql-slow-queries` (which trends the historical ratio of finished slow queries), this plugin shows queries that are *currently* executing right now, with their session ID, user, database, runtime and a truncated copy of the statement so the admin can `KILL <id>` directly.
+Unlike `mysql-slow-queries` (which trends the historical ratio of finished slow queries), this plugin shows queries that are *currently* executing right now, with their session ID, user, database, runtime and a truncated copy of the statement.
 Sleeping sessions and replication threads are ignored.
 Logic taken from [MySQLTuner](https://github.com/major/MySQLTuner-perl):mysql_pfs(), but the data source is `information_schema.processlist` so the check works on every MySQL/MariaDB release without requiring Performance Schema to be enabled.

 **Important Notes:**